Corridor Study location |

 What happens next?

-The potential strategies would be refined in the NEPA process to address Beltline issues and minimize and mitigate impacts and cost.
+The potential improvements would be refined in the NEPA process to address Beltline issues and minimize and mitigate impacts and cost.

 PEL Study schedule

-The PEL study is expected to be completed in 2022.
+The PEL study is expected to be completed in early 2026.
 There will be ongoing public engagement during the PEL study.
 To learn more about upcoming public involvement, see the

 public involvement page.